apache/nuttx/configs/teensy-2.0/README.txt

   For Linux, there are widely available avr-gcc packages.
 On Ubuntu, use: sudo apt-get install gcc-avr gdb-avr avr-libc

-  After configuring NuttX, make sure that CONFIG_AVR_LINUXGCC=y is set in your .config file.
+  After configuring NuttX, make sure that CONFIG_AVR_LINUXGCC_TOOLCHAIN=y is set in your .config file.

 Mac OS X: